CM-LX/CM-LX/README.md

 My name is Carlos Madeira and I was born in Lisbon, Portugal, in 1962.

 I’m interested in everything web, end-to-end.
-I have 25 years of dealing with successive generations of HTML, CSS, JavaScript, PHP and MySQL.
+I have been dealing since 1997 with successive generations of HTML, CSS, JavaScript, PHP and MySQL.

 I created (end-to-end, including webdesign, logos and other images) some of the biggest websites in Portugal, for a webportal that was closed around 2015.
 You may be able to find them on some archive: http://viajar.clix.pt and http://animais.clix.pt